 Dishonesty - your staff are lying to your customers because it's easier than telling the truth.

-You will be respected more for being honest about a mistake, than you will ever be when the lie is discovered.
+You will be respected more for being honest about a mistake than you will ever be when the lie is discovered.

-Lack of Enthusiasm - the majority of the staff don't care about the customers, any new staff (even those with the best of intentions) quickly realise they don't need to care.
+Lack of Enthusiasm - the majority of the staff don't care about the customers, and any new staff (even those with the best of intentions) quickly realise they don't need to care.

 Two branches of the same company within a few miles of each other can be polar opposites on the enthusiasm given.
 Partially driven by management, but also the general feeling of the staff, the entire branch either cares or it doesn't.
-Customers who visit each branch get a really strong feeling which one cares, and which one doesn't.
+Customers who visit each branch get a really strong feeling about which one cares, and which one doesn't.

 This cannot be fixed with training, and probably not management either.
 Often the only solution is to replace a substantial part of the negative team.
 This takes time but needs to be addressed swiftly.
 There is not a more damaging aspect to a struggling business than a negative review received from an unhappy customer.

-Unreasonable or Unfair - At some point we've all called a customer services number and ended the call feeling worst off than when we started.
+Unreasonable or Unfair - At some point, we've all called a customer services number and ended the call feeling worst off than when we started.
 Typically, this was because the issue wasn't resolved, and you felt it should have been.